Polymorphic eruption of pregnancy

 What causes polymorphic eruption of pregnancy?

 - Most cases begin in the last 3 months, especially the last 5 weeks, when the stretching is greatest.
-It is rare for polymorphic eruption of pregnancy to begin after delivery.

 - The rash usually starts around the umbilicus where stretching of the abdomen is greatest.